Elementary excitations in an integrable twisted J1-J2 spin chain in the thermodynamic limit

 \section{The nearly degenerate states}

-By careful analyzing the energy spectrum, we find an interesting phenomenon, that is there exist some nearly degenerate states in the regime of $\eta\in \mathbb{R}$, where the NN couplings among the $z$-direction are ferromagnetic.
+By carefully analyzing the energy spectrum, we find an interesting phenomenon: some nearly degenerate states exist in the regime of $\eta\in \mathbb{R}$, where the NN couplings among the $z$-direction are ferromagnetic.
 The energy spectrum is shown in Fig.\ref{fig-deE1}(a).
-From it, we see that the energy levels can be divided into two parts.
+One sees that the energy levels can be divided into two parts.
 There is a big gap between the lower and upper energy levels.
-The further analysis gives that the patterns of zero points in these two regimes are different.
+Further analysis gives that the patterns of zero points in these two regimes are different.
 In the lower regime, all the zero roots are pure imaginary and are asymmetric around the origin.
 The related states are the nearly degenerate states.

-From the numerical results of the system with finite size, we find that there are $4N$ sets of zero roots lie on the imaginary axis, in which 2 sets correspond to the ground states.
+From the numerical results of the system with finite size, we find that there are $4N$ sets of zero roots lying on the imaginary axis, in which 2 sets correspond to the ground states.
 The other $4N-2$ sets correspond to the nearly degenerate states.
-The degeneracy of ground state is $2$.
+The degeneracy of the ground state is $2$.
 In Fig.\ref{fig-deE1}(b), we show the patterns of zero roots in the nearly degenerate states.
 Because all the zero roots are located on the imaginary axis, it is not necessary to show them in the complex plane.
 Thus we choose the lateral axis of Fig.\ref{fig-deE1}(b) as the energy difference $\Delta E=E_d-E_{1g}$ instead of the real axis, where $E_d$ is the energy of nearly degenerate state and $E_{1g}$ is the ground state energy.